Hogan, a Republican, was the representative for Maryland's 5th congressional district from 1969 to 1974.

-Each dot in the chart below was a member of the House of Representatives in 1974.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Hogan is shown as a purple triangle. (analysis methodology)
+Hogan is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1974 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Hogan sponsored bills primarily in these issue areas:

 Government Operations and Politics (22%) Taxation (17%) Crime and Law Enforcement (15%) Private Legislation (15%) Law (11%) Transportation and Public Works (7%) Health (7%) Armed Forces and National Security (7%)

 Some of Hogan’s most recently sponsored bills include...

 - H.Res.
 1352 (93rd): Resolution concerning the safety and freedom of Valentyn Moroz, Ukrainian historian.

 - H.R.
 16599 (93rd): Eastern Wilderness Areas Act